ceb-os/cloud-infrastructure-engineer-challenge/README.md

 After a while you should get all 3 emails, one for each alert.

 ### 5 Cleanup
-To clean everything up the following commands must be performed:
+To clean everything up the following commands must be executed:
 ```
 terraform state rm postgresql_role.nanlabs_user
 terraform state rm postgresql_grant_role.grant_rds_iam